BS in Fashion Design

 Alicia Pickney - Distinguished alum

 Alicia Pickney ’13, is a Jordan Global Men’s Apparel Designer for Nike.
-She is also founder of Black Talent in Design & Fashion Fund
+She is also the founder of Black Talent in Design & Fashion Fund.

-Alicia was born and raised in Philadelphia to a family with a great appreciation for art and music.
-From an early age, Alicia used creativity as an outlet to express herself and decided that she wanted a career in fashion.
-Alicia chose to pursue her undergraduate education at Thomas Jefferson University because of its small class sizes and attention to developing proper technical skills.
-In her time at the school, Alicia participated in multiple runway competitions and was an active member of the Black Retail Action Group (BRAG) on campus, an organization which connects black students and industry professionals to create a network of support through internship and networking opportunities.
-After a short time working in New York City, Alicia decided she was not fulfilled and was ready for a new challenge.
-She was awarded a scholarship through Vogue Italia to study for her Master’s degree in Italy at the Domus Academy.
-From there, Alicia has worked for numerous Italian brands as well as Timberland’s Switzerland division and Adidas in the United States.
+Alicia was born and raised in West Philadelphia.
+From an early age, she used creativity as an outlet to express herself.
+In her time at Thomas Jefferson University, she participated in multiple runway competitions and was an active member of the Black Retail Action Group (BRAG) on campus, an organization which connects black students and industry professionals.
+After graduating and working in New York City for a short time, Alicia was awarded a scholarship through Vogue Italia to study for her Master's degree at the Domus Academy in Italy.
+From there, Alicia has worked for numerous Italian brands, as well as Timberland's Switzerland division and Adidas in the U.S.

 View Alicia's Photo Collection